-Is your cat ready to roam?
+Is your cat ready for the great outdoors?
 Your garden is likely be a great place for your cat to get fresh air, stimulation and exercise, but knowing about potential dangers can help you keep your pet safe.
 Here's our guide to keeping them safe outside.

 Cats that are unfamiliar with their surroundings can get lost.
 Even in familiar territory, cats may wander too far and may get too confused to find their way home.
 This is why we recommend microchipping as the best way of identifying your cat and your best hope of being reunited with your lost cat.